christopherhurt/Pioned/README.md

 **Chris**:

 ## Todo
+- [ ] Use Sets for island / player lookup in Player class
 - [ ] Fix collision detection bug with low FPS
 - [ ] Make it a unique game object which follows player (instead of just drawing it)